 To give an example of a 1.5 Ton inverter AC, as soon as it is switched on, its compressor will run at say 150% of rated speed to cool the room fast till the set temperature has been reached and then will slow down to say 10% of its rated capacity which is just enough to maintain the cool room temperature by compensating for the heat coming into the room.
 This means that the 1.5 Ton inverter AC in our example here will be running as a 0.15 Ton AC most of the time and as a 2.25 Ton AC at the beginning when it is cooling the room very fast.
 Because of this ability of inverter AC to vary its AC ton according to needs, it makes inverter AC running cost so low that inverter ACs become the cheapest AC to run in India.

-The graph below shows the room temperature of a normal AC compared to inverter AC
+The graph below shows the room temperature of a normal AC compared to inverter AC and graphically shows the temperature difference in a room cooled by an inverter AC and a normal AC.

 An inverter compressor in AC solves all the disadvantages of the normal AC and saves more than 40% on electricity bills as claimed by some of the manufacturers.
 Apart from this the inverter AC is very silent compared to a normal AC and the compressor lasts much longer, because it is never stressed.